panacloud/bootcamp-2021/README.md

 Quarter 4: Introduction to AI, Machine Learning and Deep Learning in the Cloud

-For the next two quaters students will choose from the following areas of specialization:
+For the last two quarters students will choose from the following areas of specialisation:

 1. AI Cloud Spiecialist
 2. IoT Cloud Specialist